Street photography: United States

-In the US, the protection of free speech is generally interpreted widely, and can include photography.
+In the US, the protection of free speech is generally interpreted widely, and encompasses art speech, including photography.
+As such, street photography is exempt from right to privacy claims.

 For example, the case Nussenzweig v.
 DiCorcia established that taking, publishing and selling street photography (including street portraits) is legal, even without the consent of the person being portrayed, because photography is protected as free speech and art by the First Amendment.
 However, the Court of Appeals for the State of New York upheld the Nussenzweig decision solely on the basis of the statute of limitations expiring and did not address the free speech and First Amendment arguments.